Making Sense of the Los Angeles Lakers' Post-LeBron Free-Agency Moves

 Maybe it's dubious to avoid shooting for the stars in the first year of James' Hollywood tenure.
 He is 33 years old, after all.
 The window of superstardom can't last forever, and squandering—or, more realistically, not maximizing—even one year of his enduring prime is a disappointing course of action.

-But James departed the Cleveland Cavaliers to agree to a four-year contract with the Lakers, as Klutch Sports Group announced, and thinking solely of the first crusade would be fallacious.
+But James departed the Cleveland Cavaliers to agree to a four-year contract with the Lakers, and thinking solely of the first crusade would be fallacious.
 Even if it's being used as a trial period, the organization can still glean valuable information about the fit of the rookie-scale players alongside the superstar.
 If they don't work out, they can easily be packaged for other assets down the road—a third star, maybe?

 Stephenson is going to make a knuckleheaded play at some point.
 McGee might do something that makes Smith's decision-making at the end of Game 1 in the Finals look downright genius.
 Rondo will inevitably turn his nose up at an easy layup so he can chase another dime.